peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IComparable,
         System.IEquatable

-Represents an object in Concise Binary Object Representation (CBOR) and ontains methods for reading and writing CBOR data.
-CBOR is defined in RFC 049.<b>Converting CBOR objects</b>
+Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
+CBOR is defined in RFC 7049.<b>Converting CBOR objects</b>

 There are many ways to get a CBOR object, including from bytes, bjects, streams and JSON, as described below.